BND Hamburger Icon

 Personalizing your subject lines is an excellent start when you’re trying to boost your open rates.

-“By doing something as simple as adding the subscriber’s first name in the subject line, it makes the individual feel as though the email was specifically made for them,” Miranda said.
-“When you’re looking to advance beyond the first name, you can personalize it based on your subscriber’s interests in a certain product, topic, or service.”
+“By doing something as simple as adding the subscriber’s first name in the subject line, it makes the individual feel as though the email was specifically made for them,” said Leah Miranda, lifecycle marketing manager at Zapier.
+“When you’re looking to advance beyond the first name, you can personalize it based on your subscriber’s interests in a certain product, topic or service.”

-Research from DMR shows that email open rates increase by 17% when the subject line is personalized, while click-through rates rise by 29.6%.
+Research from DMR shows that email open rates increase by 17 percent when the subject line is personalized, while click-through rates rise by 29.6 percent.

 2. Length impacts a reader’s engagement.

 The number of words in your subject line can impact whether or not someone decides to open the email.
-Charest said it’s important to have short subject lines of four to seven words.
+According to Dave Charest, director of content marketing at Constant Contact, it’s important to have short subject lines of four to seven words.

 Mobile devices have made this element especially important.
-While the average desktop client shows about 65 characters in a subject line, according to Miranda, mobile phones only display 30 to 50 characters.
+While the average desktop client shows about 65 characters in a subject line, according to Miranda, a mobile phone displays only 30 to 50 characters.
 Keeping your subject line short prevents it from being cut off when read on a smartphone.

 TipTip